 I sit with her and ask her yes or no questions about how she feels today.
 She doesn't respond to me, and I have to work to hold back the tears when the cold realization that I've lost her stabs in the chest for what isn't the first and won't be the last time.
 She is essentially a living corpse with her white robe, and her ribs flashing out under her white skin.
 We sit in silence together, and Alley's eyes start to flutter.
 I don't know why I'm so surprised when she seems so tired.
 Maybe it's cause I don't know how she can sleep.
 I remember when Dr. Lace told me that she would only sleep when I came to see her.
 This surprised me and I wondered what she does all day if she can't sleep.

 I hold her in my arms and whisper pleasant things to her until her eyes close.
 I give her hand a slight stroke, and I lay her down in her bed, as if I was her parent.
 I mimic the way her mother used to cradle her and tuck her in.
 The way her mom clung on her to when she first became ill.
-Now her mom wasn't in a position to see her daughter, and I know I will call her tonight to give her an update.
+Now her mom isn't in a position to see her daughter, and I know I will call her tonight to give her an update.
 Even though I know there isn't much to say.

 When she has been asleep for ten minutes, a nurse comes in to get me.
 Before I leave, I give Alley's hair one final stroke, and a pang of loss hits my chest when I realize that she only looks how I remember her when she is sleeping.
 "Goodbye Alley, I already miss you."I follow the nurse down the halls of the institution and try to remember why I continue to hold onto her, when I know she's already done.
-Already dead to the world.
 Something in the back of mind reminds that I will never really be able to leave her.
 I will cling on to her until her heart catches up with her mind, and she falls asleep for the last time.
 As I walk out of the front doors, I let the tears fall down my cheeks as I mourn my best friend, my still-breathing corpse.